thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

 Security Technical Implementation Guides (STIGs)
 ################################################

 Security is in the DNA of the Nutanix platform.
 As a result, a significant proportion of our business is from sectors of industry that care deeply about security, including federal, local, and state governments, financial services, healthcare, retail, and beyond.
-Security is automatically part of every configuration and deployment, and is enabled by default, and is continuously monitored for compliance against the security baselines and Security Technical Implementation Guides.
-Unlike some vendors in the HCI space Nutanix doesn’t just have a single STIG, we apply multiple STIGs automatically, and continuously verify against them.
+Security is automatically part of every configuration and deployment, enabled by default, and continuously monitored for compliance against the security baselines and Security Technical Implementation Guides.
+Nutanix doesn’t just have a single STIG, we apply multiple STIGs automatically, and continuously verify against them.

 What is a STIG?

 The description of a STIG is publicly available on the Defense Information Systems Agency, Information Assurance Support Environment web site:

 “The Security Technical Implementation Guides (STIGs) are the configuration standards for DOD IA and IA-enabled devices/systems.
 Since 1998, Defense Information Systems Agency (DISA) has played a critical role enhancing the security posture of DoD’s security systems by providing the Security Technical Implementation Guides (STIGs).
-The STIGs contain technical guidance to “lock down” information systems/software that might otherwise be vulnerable to a malicious computer attack.”
+The STIGs contain technical guidance to lock down information systems and software that might otherwise be vulnerable to a malicious computer attack.”

 STIG Reports on Nutanix Nodes